pyload/pyload/docs/system/webserver_evaluation.rst

 Threaded will be selected in case none of the other server is installed.

 Our auto-select will favor RAM usage over performance too choose the most lightweight server as possible.
-Activating SSL will decrease the options, many lightweight servers don't include SSL by choice.
+Activating SSL will decrease the options, many lightweight servers do not include SSL by choice.
 They suggest tools like pound [2]_, stunnel [3]_, or any other reverse proxy capable server.
 Also these that are capable of SSL suggest using other tools, their SSL performance was not tested here.